1993–94 United States network television schedule

-The following is the 1993–94 network television schedule for the four major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1993 through August 1994.
+The 1993–94 network television schedule for the four major English language commercial broadcast networks in the United States covers the primetime hours from September 1993 through August 1994.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1992–93 season.

-All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.
+PBS is not included; member stations have local flexibility over most of their schedules and broadcasts times for network shows may vary.